DarrenJAN/school-notes/3b/se-464-notes.md

     - usually are application-specific
 - connectors
   - interaction might become more important and challenging than functionality of individual components
-  - defn: a building block tasked with effecting and regulating interactions among ocmponents
+  - defn: a building block tasked with effecting and regulating interactions among components
   - important because you have performance considerations and tradeoffs
   - examples
     - procedure call